-These eligibility constraints will be strictly enforced in order to treat everyone fairly and consistently.
-While non-MSIs may participate in this program, their participation should be clearly justified in terms of how these collaborations foster research capacity at MSIs.
-In the event that an organization does not meet these constraints, the proposals will be returned without review.
+Lead institutions must satisfy the definition of an MSI and submit the MSI Certification Form as a supplementary document, as described in Section V and using the template provided there.
+While non-MSIs may participate in this program as subawardees or as non-lead partners in a separately submitted collaborative proposal, their participation should be clearly justified in terms of how these collaborations foster research capacity at MSIs.
+In the event that a project does not meet these constraints, the proposals will be returned without review.
 No exceptions will be made.